devartgr/joomla-devart-slider/README.md

 - Done action for adding selections and closing the modal
 - Selected article removal
 - Selected article reordering
-- Preservation of existing article IDs and order
+- Preservation of existing article IDs and ordering

 The selector stores article IDs using the existing DevArt Slider configuration format and remains compatible with previously created sliders.